helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Keep all special thoughts and memories for lifetimes to come.</h3 quote>
+<h3 quote align='center'>If a person gets his attitude toward money straight, it will help straighten out almost every other area in his life.</h3 quote>

 ---